Women civil engineering surveyors are forging gains in the construction industry

 by Ann Allen MBE, CEO, Chartered Institution of Civil Engineering Surveyors

-I recently re-watched the film Hidden Figures set in the 1960s.
+I re-watched the film Hidden Figures set in the 1960s.
 The film is about Katherine Johnson and her colleagues at NASA.
 Katherine Johnson was an African American woman whose skills in analytical geometry were critical to NASA being able to project astronauts into space.
 Whilst the Apollo programme was celebrated, these women went largely unrecognised until 2015 when Katherine Johnson was awarded the US Presidential Medal of Freedom.

 I have seen positive change since I started working in the early 1980s.
 Even then, women working for some property and construction companies were prohibited from wearing trousers.
 Mind you the same organisations also prohibited the men in the company having beards.
 Things have changed on many fronts.
 I now see women working across the construction industry from apprentices to some holding senior positions.

-I was reflecting on this recently when I shared a speaking platform with Rachel Skinner the current president of the UK's Institution of Civil Engineers, who is an exemplar of how women are making their mark on construction.
+I was reflecting on this when I shared a speaking platform with Rachel Skinner the current president of the UK's Institution of Civil Engineers, who is an exemplar of how women are making their mark on construction.
 Interestingly on that occasion the chair of the panel was also female.

 We are making progress, but when I talk to members on our Equality, Diversity and Inclusion Council I realise how much more there is to do.
 Indeed, in my own recent experience I continue to be amazed when all male bidding teams feel comfortable attending a bid interview, despite having purported in their bids how they value diversity.

 There is still so much we need to do.
 We all have a responsibility to challenge.
 In some ways I would take it further than to choose to challenge and suggest that we should feel an obligation to challenge.
-As the theme says, unless we challenge, nothing will change and certainly the leaders of the various equality movements in the early days knew that they had to challenge.
+As the theme suggests, unless we challenge, nothing will change and certainly the leaders of the various equality movements in the early days knew that they had to challenge.

 Work is about output, not presenteeism

-The last 12 months have both highlighted the issue of discrimination and increased tolerance.
+Past years have both highlighted the issue of discrimination and increased tolerance.
 Current statistics indicate that more women than men were furloughed in the first lockdown and early indications indicate that there will be a similar pattern of more women losing their jobs as a result of the pandemic.